retailcrm/api-client-php/doc/compilation_prompt.md

 ```

 That's because the API client utilizes code generation to speed up the serialization and deserialization of the requests.
 However,
-this prompt may be annoying and sometimes can even break the application lifecycle pipeline (in the CI/CD environment).
+these prompts may be annoying and sometimes can even break the application lifecycle pipeline (in the CI/CD environment).
 We can't just
 disable it for everyone [because of security concerns](https://github.com/composer/composer/issues/1193).
 But you can disable it for your project.

 There are three ways of disabling this prompt: